Podcast Recommendations: My Complete Listening List For Entertainment, Learning, & Inspiration

 - Freakonomics Radio: Hosted by Stephen Dubner, this podcast explores the hidden side of everything.
 If you like economics, interesting stories, and unconventional thinking, this is the podcast for you.
 I love this podcast and is one of my favorites.

-- Open Account with SuChin Pak: This is an interesting podcast I heard advertised on Stitcher.
-On this podcast, SuChin interviews people and dives into the topic of money, but not in technical sense.
+- Open Account with SuChin Pak (Inactive): This is an interesting podcast I heard advertised on Stitcher.
+On this podcast, SuChin interviews people and dives into the topic of money, but not in a technical sense.
 For example, she interviewed a family whose father had a gambling addiction.
 They shared their story of how this wreaked havoc on their lives.
 She interviewed Bryan Clay, an Olympic gold medal winner who's financial manager stole his money.
 They discussed his rise to fame and how he moved forward after hitting rock bottom.
-This podcast contains compelling and inspiring stories around the topic of money.
+This podcast contains compelling and inspiring stories about the topic of money.

-Sports, News, & Entertainment
+Sports, News, Politics, & Entertainment